samuelfchen/rda-1/README.md

 ## Getting Started

+> *The simple API has only two "pieces" ... and has no dependency and requires no installation.*

 This repo includes the RDA Encoding spec and an RDA-encoding API which is implemented in [C#](https://github.com/foldda/rda/tree/main/src/CSharp), [Java](https://github.com/foldda/rda/blob/main/src/Java/), and [Python](https://github.com/foldda/rda/blob/main/src/Python).
-To start, simply include the provided source files in your project and start using the API, which has only two "parts" as explained below.
+To start, simply include the provided source files in your project and start using the API objects and methods as explained below.

-_*** There is no installation or other dependency required for using the API. ***_

-#### _API Part 1: the Rda class_
+#### _API "Piece 1": the Rda class_

-The _Rda class_ is all you need for programming with RDA.
-It intuitively modeled as a "container" and provides methods for both RDA encoding and decoding:
+The _Rda class_ implements both RDA encoding and decoding.
+It's modeled as a "container" object which provides these methods:

 * **Setter-Getter** methods are for assigning and retrieving the container's content using index-based addresses,
 * **ToString** method is for RDA-encoding, i.e. serializing the container object and its content into a string, and
 * **Parse** method is for RDA-decoding, i.e. de-serializing an RDA-encoded string to an RDA container object in a program.

-The following code example (in C#[^3]) demonstrates how (simple) to use these methods -
+The following code example (in C#[^3]) demonstrates how to use these methods -

 [^3]: Methods of using the Java API and the Python API are very similar.